Ron Covell Tells You Everything You Want To Know About TIG Pulse Settings | MillerWelds

 Welder TIG welding at a workbench

-Pulsed TIG welding advantages
+Understanding TIG pulse welding

 There has been a quiet revolution in TIG welder design over the last 20 years.
 Virtually every machine made these days incorporates inverter technology, and that has been a game changer.
 This technology gives welders and welding engineers the ability to modulate the welding current in ways that were previously not possible.
 In particular, inverter technology has made pulsing the welding current easier to accomplish and more cost-effective, even on entry-level machines.
 We’ll take an in-depth look at the benefits of pulsed TIG welding in this article.